Philips Respironics Recall Notice:

 We understand there is no one-size-fits-all to cancer treatment – cancer treatment options vary by cancer, condition and each patient, even those diagnosed with the same type of cancer respond differently to cancer treatments.
 Northside Hospital Cancer Institute is Georgia’s leader in cancer surgeries.
 Our multidisciplinary team of cancer specialists work individually with each patient to develop an evidence-based treatment plan designed to meet each cancer patient’s needs so they can get back to living their lives to the fullest.

-Cellular therapy is a treatment that harnesses the immune system to fight cancer using cells from the patient or from healthy donors.
+Blood and bone marrow transplants, also know as cellular therapy, is a treatment that harnesses the immune system to fight cancer using cells from the patient or from healthy donors.

 A stem cell transplant, or bone marrow transplant, is a procedure to replace damaged or destroyed bone marrow with healthy bone marrow stem cells.
 Doctors also treat some blood diseases with stem cell transplants.